Making and Canning Homemade Sauerkraut in a Crock

 The brine should be above the cabbage.

-Place the lid on the crock and set it aside for 4 to 6 weeks.
+Place the lid on the crock and set it aside for 3 weeks.

 Monitoring the Sauerkraut;

-Check the sauerkraut once a week to make sure it is fully submerged in the brine.
+Check the sauerkraut once a week to make sure it is fully submerged in the brine if not using a water seal crock.
+(If you are using a water seal variety, you need to maintain the water level around the lid.)

 Also, check for mold which looks like white fuzzy particles floating on the surface.
 If you see any skim it off and dispose of it.